stefanprodan/swarmprom/README.md

 This dashboard shows key metrics for monitoring the resource usage of your Swarm nodes and can be filtered by node ID:

-* Cluster uptime, number of nodes, number of CPUs, CPU idle gauge
+* Cluster up-time, number of nodes, number of CPUs, CPU idle gauge
 * System load average graph, CPU usage graph by node
 * Total memory, available memory gouge, total disk space and available storage gouge
 * Memory usage graph by node (used and cached)